 On successful completion of this module, students will be able to:

-- Understand the evolution of China's political institutions.
+- Understand the influence of revolutions on the evolution of China's political institutions

 - Understand the predominant role of the Communist Party in ruling the country.

 - Analyse the pressing issues challenging the country in its path to development.

 - Analyse China's importance as a political power and a rising economic power and analyse its role in the emerging post-Cold War regional and global order.

 - Use the knowledge earned from the study of China to inform comparative political studies.